 In this situation, it is very important to consider how much you would like to be insured for, and whether a buy-back, reinstatement or double benefit option would be beneficial.
 These 3 options can help your final claim benefit payment, and below we define each one:

 - Life insurance buy back – option to buy back your life insurance 12 months after a trauma claim is paid.
 Some insurers offer this for free.

 - Trauma cover reinstatement – option to reinstate the trauma cover portion 12 months after a trauma claim is paid.
 After reinstatement, your first trauma event is usually excluded from future claims.

 - Double trauma option – option to buy back your life insurance after 30 days of making a trauma claim.
 The life cover bought back is premium free.

 Policy ‘Plus’ Options

 A ‘Plus’ option refers to additional trauma event coverage which can be purchased on top of the standard cover offered by an insurer.

 The cost varies between insurers, as do the additional trauma events covered.
-Be sure to read the PDS and consult an ComparingExpert adviser if you are unsure.
+Be sure to read the PDS and compare a variety of policies from different insurance companies.